asm-shad/Vibe-Portfolio/README.md

-# Evren Shah - Frontend Developer Portfolio
+# ASM Shad - Full Stack Developer Portfolio

 A complete, pixel-perfect React portfolio with modern animations and comprehensive sections, built with React 19+ and the latest tech stack.